Checkly and OpenTelemetry traces

 Monitoring as Code

-Checkly uses an approach that I have not seen before, they call it monitoring as code.
+Checkly uses an approach that I have not seen before, they call it monitoring as code

 To me that is a bit of a misleading name.
 For me, monitoring is much more than just running periodic checks.
 Monitoring also includes checking for saturation of your services, just to name one aspect.
-It is more synthetic monitoring as code if you ask me, but I really like the idea of doing the check with the deployment pipeline and pushing the check after deployment like you can do with Github actions.

 Traces feature